 While it’s undeniably difficult, one of the most important things you can do for your self-interest is to learn how to say ‘no’ to someone you love.
 In fact, there are times when you’ll be obliged to say ‘no’ – especially when it’s clear to you that their behaviour is going to harm them, lead to relapse or otherwise undo the good in their lives.

 Self-care Tip #4: Take Time for Yourself.

 When there’s an addict in your life, it’s all too easy to find yourself caught up in their welfare.
 You’re constantly cleaning up after them, making excuses for them, chiding them into better behaviour and otherwise exhausting yourself.
 You need time to pursue life’s simple pleasures – to escape the confines of that stressful relationship.
 Make a point of taking time for things you enjoy, whether that’s reading a book, enjoying a night out with friends or simply meditating in a quiet moment.
 Do this intentionally and as frequently as you can.
 Your own mental health depends on it.

 When someone we love is destroying their life with drugs or alcohol, all we want is for them to get help.
 Of course, we can’t force them to seek help – let alone to want it.
 But what we can do is get help for ourselves, whether this means reaching out to friends and family, joining a fellowship for families of addicts or enrolling in therapy.

 At The Cabin Singapore, we understand that addiction is a family disease, and it’s not just the addict who suffers.
 If you’re struggling with self-care, we’re here for you – even if your loved one isn’t on board yet.
-Contact us today for a free and confidential consultation.
+Contact us today for a confidential consultation.